Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Problem formulation and Homogenisation

 \begin{remark} A seperate issue, not explored here, is the so-called spectral completeness statement, i.e. the question of whether or not the remaining criterion for Hausdorff convergence of spectra is satisfied: does it follow that

-In general this will not be true due to the presence of the boundary, and the fact that $Q_0$ intersects the boundary, leads to the expectation that there exists non-trivial spectrum due to surface waves asymptotically localised near the boundary.
+In general this will not be true due to the presence of the boundary, and the fact that $Q_0$ intersects the boundary.
+This leads to the expectation that there exists non-trivial spectrum due to surface waves asymptotically localised near the boundary, cf. \cite{AlCo} for analoguous results in the context of classical locally periodic media.
 For the case of $\Omega$ being the torus or the whole space the above assertion is expected to hold and will be explored in future works. \end{remark}